Healing from Shame: Restoring Identity Through Faith and Therapy

 With grace, truth, and space to breathe

-Healing from shame and walking into the new year shame-free begins with understanding how shame shapes identity, faith, and emotional health.
+Healing from shame and walking into a new season with understanding how shame shapes identity, faith, and emotional health.
 As a faith-based therapist, I often work with individuals who carry deep shame rooted in childhood experiences, trauma, or emotional wounds.
 Many don’t realize how deeply shame influences the way they see themselves, relate to others, or even approach God.

 Shame doesn’t usually shout.
 It whispers.
 It tells us something is fundamentally wrong with us.
 And when shame becomes an identity rather than an experience, it keeps us stuck—especially when we are trying to move into a new season.